Innovixx-Development/payload-plugin-boilerplate/README.md

    This repo includes a fully working, self-seeding instance of Payload that installs the plugin directly from the source code.
 This is the easiest way to get started.
 To spin up this demo, follow these steps:

    1. First clone the repo
-   1. Then, `cd YOUR_PLUGIN_REPO && yarn && cd demo && yarn && yarn dev`
+   1. Then, `cd YOUR_PLUGIN_REPO && yarn && cd demo && yarn && yarn cleanDev`
    1. Now open `http://localhost:3000/admin` in your browser
    1. Enter username `admin@innovixx.co.uk` and password `pa$$w0rd!`